 - i) Prepare a 100-fold strength glutamine-antibiotic stock solution: dissolve glutamine (2.92 g) in 50 ml distilled water (solution A) and sterilise by filtration.
 Dissolve each of the following antibiotics in 5-10 ml sterile distilled water: penicillin (106 International Units [IU]); streptomycin (1 g); mycostatin (5 × 105 U); polymixin B (15 × 104 U); and kanamycin (1 g).
 Pool these solutions (solution B).
 Mix aseptically solutions A and B, make up to 100 ml with sterile distilled water, and store in 5 ml aliquots at -20°C. Exact antibiotic constitution is not critical, provided sterility is achieved and cells are not affected. - ii) Cut 1-2 g of tissue (organ sample of approx. 1 cm3) into small pieces and, using a mortar and pestle or other device, grind in a small amount of cell culture medium with sterile sand into a homogeneous paste.
-Alternatively, use an appropriate crushing machine or automatic homogenisator at 4°C. (Attention: high speeds can heat the sample and affect the virus!) - iii) Make a 20% (w/v) suspension by adding Hanks' balanced salts solution (BSS) or Hanks' minimal essential medium (MEM); 1 ml of the glutamine-antibiotic stock is added for each 10 ml of suspension.
-This mixture is held at room temperature for 1 hour. - iv) Centrifuge at 1000 or 2500 g for 15 minutes.
+Alternatively, use an appropriate crushing machine or automatic homogeniser at 4°C; in this case, organ samples are cut into pieces with a scalpel and an amount, of 10-30 mg, (or an amount suitable for the specific homogeniser) is put into a tube.
+(Attention: high speeds can heat the sample and reduce virus viability!)

+- iii) Make a 10% (w/v) suspension by adding Hanks' balanced salts solution (BSS) or Hanks' minimal essential medium (MEM); 1 ml of the glutamine-antibiotic stock is added for each 10 ml of suspension.
+This mixture is held at room temperature for 1 hour. - iv) Centrifuge at $1000-2500 \ g$ for 15 minutes.
 The supernatant is used for inoculation of cell cultures.
 A 1/100 dilution can be processed in parallel in case of cytotoxic effects.
-Sterile filtration can be performed, if considered necessary using syringe filters (0.45 μm followed by 0.22 μm). - v) A PK-15 monolayer is trypsinised, the cell suspension is centrifuged at 160 g for 10 minutes.
-The supernatant is discarded and the pellet is resuspended to contain approximately 2 × 106 cells/ml in growth medium (Eagle's MEM with Earle's salts; 5% fetal bovine serum free of ruminant pestiviruses and pestivirus antibodies; and 0.2 ml of the glutamine-antibiotic stock solution per 10 ml cell suspension).
+Sterile filtration can be performed, if considered necessary using syringe filters (0.45 μ m followed by 0.22 μ m). - v) A PK-15 monolayer is trypsinised, the cell suspension is centrifuged at 160 g for 10 minutes.
+The supernatant is discarded and the pellet is resuspended to contain approximately 2 × 106 cells/ml in growth medium (Eagle's MEM with Earle's salts; 5-10% FBS free of ruminant pestiviruses and Pestivirus antibodies; and 0.2 ml of the glutamine-antibiotic stock solution per 10 ml cell suspension).
 As a guide, one 75 cm2 flask will give approximately 50 ml of cell suspension at the appropriate concentration.
 It usually contains about 8.5 × 106 cells.

-Alternatively a protocol without centrifugation can be performed:
+Alternatively, a protocol without centrifugation can be performed:

-Growth medium is removed from a PK-15 monolayer and cells are washed once or twice with 5 ml of adjusted trypsin/versen (ATV) solution (5 ml ATV for a 250 ml flask).
+Growth medium is removed from a PK-15 monolayer and cells are washed once or twice with 5 ml of adjusted trypsin/versene (ATV) solution (5 ml ATV for a 250 ml flask).
 ATV is removed and replaced with fresh ATV (2 ml ATV for a 250 ml flask).
-The flask is incubated at 37°C for 15 minutes or until cells are detached.
-It is then filled with cell culture medium containing 5% FBS (8 ml medium for a 250 ml flask) and the cells are resuspended.
+The flask is incubated at 37°C for 5-15 minutes or until cells are detached.
+It is then filled with cell culture medium containing 5-10% FBS (8 ml medium for a 250 ml flask) and the cells are resuspended.